yewstack/yew/docs/more/debugging.md

 ### [`ConsoleService`](https://docs.rs/yew/latest/yew/services/console/struct.ConsoleService.html)

-This service is included within Yew and is available when the `"services"` feature is enabled (the `services` feature is enabled by default):
+This service is included within Yew and is available when the "services" feature is enabled (the "services" feature is enabled by default):

 ```rust
 // usage